heptarch/heptarch.github.io/projects.md

 - How did managers intervene in or guide research?
 - How was research coupled to communications systems?

-I suspect the answers here are connected, and lie somewhere between operational realm than the mysteries of human behaviour.
+I suspect the answers lie somewhere between operational realm than the mysteries of human behaviour.
 Hire smart people, give them money, equipment, and fun problems to work on, and your output will probably depend sensitively on *who you